-As at December 31, 2018 and 2017, the Company is 62.09% owned by American International Overseas Limited, 32.06% owned by AIG Asia Pacific Insurance Pte.
+As at December 31, 2019 and 2018, the Company is 62.09% owned by American International Overseas Limited, 32.06% owned by AIG Asia Pacific Insurance Pte.
 Ltd. and 5.85% owned by AIG Property Casualty International LLC.
 The shareholders are all foreign corporations.

-The Company's ultimate parent is the American International Group, Inc. ("AIG").
+The Company's ultimate parent is the American International Group, Inc. ("AIG") and is incorporated in the United States of America.